HorusXII/151_Projektarbeit/README.md

 ## Installation

-pull into htdocs/151_Projektarbeit
+pull into htdocs/151_Projektarbeit.

-use the code in 151_projektarbeit.sql to first create the Database create table create user
+use the first part of the code in 151_projektarbeit.sql to first create the Database.

+Execute the rest of the SQL code.

-#Got to 127.0.0.1/151_projektarbeit/login.php
+Got to 127.0.0.1/151_projektarbeit/login.php

-#Enjoy
+Enjoy

 ## Authors
 This project was planned & created by Lukas Raphael Breiter & Marco Luigi Rampinelli